 One of the easiest parts of your truck to blackout would be the chrome TUNDRA emblem on your doors.
 They look alright from the factory, but when they are a matte black, they really add a very unique touch to your ride regardless of the paint color.
 You can get a blackout replacement emblem kit for your Tundra off Amazon for just under $40, or you can get a $6 can of Plasti Dip and spray them down.
 Plasti Dip will last much longer on emblems compared to lights.
 It will be a little harder to peel off after being on for years, but you can always reapply another coat!

 Like on the side of the doors, Toyota wants all of those less fortunate behind you to know that the monster in front of them is a Tundra.
-While it is common practice for manufacturers to make the logo recessed into the metal of the tailgate and painted like normal, you can really make it stick out with a set of Tundra tailgate vinyl decal inserts for $15.
+While it is common practice for manufacturers to make the logo recessed into the metal of the tailgate and painted like normal, you can really make it stick out with a set of Tundra tailgate vinyl decal inserts for $15 or these raised Tundra letters for $39.99.
 It’s an inexpensive and long-lasting touch that will set your truck apart from the rest.

 This is where things can get a little pricey.
 However, it is one of the first things people see when looking at your truck.
 They stand out!
 It could be worth some investment, but let’s talk about some options.